 A fall is defined as a person coming to rest on the ground or another lower level; sometimes a body part strikes against an object that breaks the fall.
 Typically, events caused by acute disorders (eg, stroke, seizure) or overwhelming environmental hazards (eg, being struck by a moving object) are not considered falls.

 Annually, 30 to 40% of older people living in the community fall; 50% of nursing home residents fall.
 In the United States, falls are the leading cause of accidental death and the 7th leading cause of death in people ≥ 65.
-In 2017, there were 31,190 fall deaths in people ≥ 65 versus 5,148 in those younger; thus 85% of deaths caused by falls occur in the 13% of the population who are ≥ 65 (1).
-In addition, falls were responsible for over 3 million Emergency Department visits in older people.
-Medical costs to Medicare alone for fall injuries were $31 billion in 2015 and will undoubtedly increase (2).
+In 2018, there were 32,522 fall deaths in people ≥ 65 versus 4,933 in those younger; thus 85% of deaths caused by falls occur in the 13% of the population who are ≥ 65 (1 References A fall is defined as a person coming to rest on the ground or another lower level; sometimes a body part strikes against an object that breaks the fall.
+Typically, events caused by acute disorders... read more ).
+In addition, falls were responsible for over 3 million emergency department visits in older people.
+Medical costs for nonfatal fall injuries were about $50 billion in 2018 and will surely increase (2 References A fall is defined as a person coming to rest on the ground or another lower level; sometimes a body part strikes against an object that breaks the fall.
+Typically, events caused by acute disorders... read more ).

 Falls threaten the independence of older people and cause a cascade of individual and socioeconomic consequences.
 However, physicians are often unaware of falls in patients who do not present with an injury because a routine history and physical examination typically do not include a specific evaluation for falls.
 Many older people are reluctant to report a fall because they attribute falling to the aging process or because they fear being subsequently restricted in their activities or institutionalized.